 Place the rolls snuggly in a single layer at the bottom of a large pot.
 Then scatter with some carrots and onions.
 Place the potatoes in any gaps nooks and crannies as you go.
 Add another layer of cabbage rolls and keep on alternating with the fried veg until you’ve run out.

 Mix the stock cube into approximately 1.5l of the reserved cabbage water (if you used the microwave method for the cabbage leaves, just use water) and the ketchup.
-Pour the mixture into the pot (add more water if needed to cover approx 2/3 of the rolls).
-Season with salt, black pepper and add a couple of knobs of butter and a couple of tbsp of sour cream on top.
+Pour the mixture into the pot (add more water if needed to cover approx ⅔ of the rolls).
+Season with salt, black pepper and add a couple of knobs of butter and a couple of tablespoon of sour cream on top.